 In the social media world, the hiring manager may check your social media profile.
 If you have yet to privatize your social media profiles, now is the time to do it!
 The HR or a manager may look at your CV and be thoroughly impressed!
 Once they start to take a closer look at your online engagement, they may see something that they don’t like minimizing your chances of getting offered an interview.
 Concentrate on the professional social media platform LinkedIn and treat your page as an additional resume.

 We have shared some important questions and their answers; doing a job in a startup or any other platform is not only a thing, before getting deep, you should also know your capabilities and limitations.
 And the position to which you’re looking at, do they match with educational qualifications?.
-These are some questions (mentioned above) that might help you to get focussed in the right direction.
+These are some questions ask before applying job (mentioned above) that might help you to get focussed in the right direction.

 Everything we do, we do to brighten the future of our children by making them creative, innovative and better human beings.
 We shape the future of our children by using simple theme-based stories that are easy to understand, encourage reflection, impart knowledge and drive curiosity.
 We design story-based courses for children, parents and teachers.
 Currently, we are focusing on creating content for children (and their parents/teachers) of 0-8 years.